 Family Legacy Planning

-Family legacy planning at Bethesda Family Therapy offers a space to integrate human elements to wealth management, estate planning, wealth transfer and business succession.
+Family legacy planning at Bethesda Family Therapy offers a space to integrate human elements to wealth management, estate planning, wealth transfer, non-material legacy, and business succession.

-Families who want to preservenot only the wealth but foremost the family, need to define the family’s position to the wealth, how to manage the assets, how to tranfer them to the next generation, and if there are businesses involved, how ownership and management will be passed down.
+Families who want to preservenot only the wealth but foremost the family, need to define the family’s position to the wealth, how to manage the assets, how to tranfer them to the next generation along with non-material legacy, and if there are businesses involved, how ownership and management will be passed down.

 This practice has traditionally been the exclusive field of wealth managers, lawyers, and C.P.As.
 Nevertheless, research has shown that when experts in the field of behavioral sicences are part of the process, the results are far superior.
 Dr. Charles W. Collier, who trained at the Bowen Center for the Study of the Family, was a pioneer in the integration of knowledge of the emotional functioning of the family into wealth management and business succession.
 His book, Wealth in Families, published by Harvard University, has become a classic in this field.
 Also, the mainstream media has understood the significance of incorporating the human element in legacy planning, and has reported on this game changing approach that is re-shaping the field.